Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 * The aggregated organization sends the aggregated updates to the training organizations.
 * The training organizations update their model with the aggregated updates.

+Now that you have a good overview of Substrafl, have a look at the :ref:`MNIST example <substrafl_doc/examples/get_started/plot_substrafl_torch_fedavg:Using Torch FedAvg on MNIST dataset>`.

 Centralized strategy - workflow
 --------------------------------

+This section is for advanced users who wants to know more on what happens under the Substra hood.
 The workflow of a centralised strategy, unless specified otherwise, is as follows:

 - initialisation round: one train task on each train organization